The Untold Truth Of The Misfits

 After years of rumors and well-documented bad blood, the likelihood of a Glenn Danzig-led Misfits comeback still seemed slim.
 While some remained cautiously optimistic, many fans feared an implosion before the band set foot on a stage.

-The Misfits proved the naysayers wrong on the evening of Sept.
-4, 2016, when they took the stage at Denver's Riot Fest.
-The reunion continued two weeks later in Chicago where, according to Metalsucks.com, The Misfits played for an estimated 30 to 50,000 fans.
-Sold-out shows in Los Angeles and Las Vegas followed.
-The Original Misfits played arena shows through 2019.
-Although Danzig publicly announced that their Oct.
-19, 2019, Madison Square Garden show would be The Misfits swan song, the veteran horror punks were back on stage in Philadelphia just two months later.
+The Misfits proved the naysayers wrong on the evening of September 4, 2016, when it took the stage at Denver's Riot Fest.
+The reunion continued two weeks later in Chicago, where The Misfits played for an estimated 30,000 to 50,000 fans.
+Sold-out shows in Los Angeles and Las Vegas followed, and The Original Misfits played arena shows through 2019.
+Although Danzig publicly announced that the October 19, 2019, Madison Square Garden show would be The Misfits' swan song, the veteran horror punks were back on stage in Philadelphia just two months later.

 Reflecting on years of animosity, Jerry Only told Rolling Stone that he and Danzig were "never not friends," likening their relationship to the rivalry between basketball greats Larry Bird and Michael Jordan.
 "We went in there wanting to cut each other's throats," Only said.
 "It was turning into another court battle and it turned into a reunion.
 We walked out the door knowing we were going to play together.
 It's a very cool thing."